 Ben uses 26g of coffee, adding water after the brew returns the coffee to his preferred ratio (he aims for 1:17, one gram of coffee for 17g of water, per cup).

 Bypassing traditionally gets a strong coffee flavour without a heavy mouthfeel.
 Control your plunge time simultaneously to get the ideal body.

 Always tailor your recipe to your coffee.

-The final result surprised Hugo that day, but he admits that the AeroPress is incredibly versatile, especially with different origins and roasts.
-He remembers a recipe that he used on a Colombian coffee in competition but that didn’t have the same effect on the Brazilian coffee he was serving at home.
+The final result surprised Hugo, but he admits that the AeroPress is versatile with different origins and roasts.
+He remembers using one recipe for a Colombian coffee in competition which produced different results with a Brazilian coffee.

-Remember that the “rules” won’t apply to every coffee.
-Hugo has been experimenting with roast colour and water temperature.
-He tells me, “It seems that dark roasts go better with low temperature water; unfortunately, this is not always true.”
+These rules won’t apply to every coffee.
+Hugo has experimented with roast colour and water temperature and found that dark roasts don’t always work with low temperature water.

-Put the coffee first: taste it, experiment it, and judge it by the flavour in the cup – not the label on the bag.
-As Leonardo says, “Every coffee has its identity.
-Each grain will respond differently to your techniques.”
-(Translated from Portuguese.)
+Put the coffee first: taste it, experiment it, and judge its flavour and not its label.
+As Leonardo says, “Every coffee has its identity and will respond differently to your techniques.”

 Packing the AeroPress, ready for on-the-go brewing.
 Credit: Coffee Sleuth/Danielle Kilbride